matt-falkner/Genealogy-Application/README.md

 1. Writen in C, the shared library parses, creates, and most importantly analyizes GEDCOM Geneology Files.
 2. Writen in C, the API interface that will allow Javascript to interact with the API through JSON strings.
 3. The Javascript, HTML, CSS Front End, Node.JS Backend that communicates with the C backend.
 4. Javascript interface with MYSQL database for cahcing users Geneology files meta data.
 IE. Instead of constantly quering the C parser for data, use already parsed data.
+[This is subject to change]